VinnyWalker920/Instagram-Bot/README.md

 # Instagram-Bot
-An Instagram Bot with 15 min Post interval
+An Instagram Bot with 15 min Post interval.
 This Project was created August 2019